patonlab/GoodVibes/README.md

 All (electronic, translational, rotational and vibrational) partition functions are recomputed and will be adjusted to any temperature or concentration.
 These default to 298.15 K and 1 atmosphere.

-The quasi-harmonic approximation is applied to the vibrational entropy: below a given cut-off value vibrational normal modes are not well described by the rigid-rotor-harmonic-oscillator (RRHO) approximation and an alternative expression is instead used to compute the associated entropy.
+Two types of quasi-harmonic approximation are applied.
+The first is vibrational entropy: below a given cut-off value vibrational normal modes are not well described by the rigid-rotor-harmonic-oscillator (RRHO) approximation and an alternative expression is instead used to compute the associated entropy.
 The quasi-harmonic vibrational entropy is always less than or equal to the standard (RRHO) value obtained using Gaussian.
 Two literature approaches have been implemented.
 In the simplest approach, from [Cramer and Truhlar](http://pubs.acs.org/doi/abs/10.1021/jp205508z),<sup>1</sup> all frequencies below the cut-off are uniformly shifted up to the cut-off value before entropy calculation in the RRHO approximation.
 Alternatively, as proposed by [Grimme](http://onlinelibrary.wiley.com/doi/10.1002/chem.201200497/full),<sup>2</sup> entropic terms for frequencies below the cut-off are obtained from the free-rotor approximation; for those above the RRHO expression is retained.
 A damping function is used to interpolate between these two expressions close to the cut-off frequency.

+The second type of quasi-harmonic approximation is a vibrational energy correction term

 The program will attempt to parse the level of theory and basis set used in the calculations and then try to apply the appropriate vibrational (zpe) scaling factor.
 Scaling factors are taken from the [Truhlar group database](https://t1.chem.umn.edu/freqscale/index.html).